pkardas/notes/books/clean-agile.md

 behave ethically and respectfully, advising and working with our clients and employers in the best way possible.
 We will expect a relationship of mutual respect and professionalism.

-We will lok at our work not as something we need to fo as part of a job but as a professional service we provide.
+We will look at our work not as something we need to do as part of a job but as a professional service we provide.
 We will take ownership of our won careers, investing our won time and money to get better at what we do.
 Craftspeople strive to do the best job they can, not because someone is paying, but based on a desire to do things well.